geodynamics/aspect/doc/sphinx/user/run-aspect/run-faster/lower-order-elements.md

 # Using lower order elements for the temperature/compositional discretization

-#### Using lower order elements for the temperature/compositional discretization

 The default settings of ASPECT use quadratic finite elements for the velocity.
 Given that the temperature and compositional fields essentially (up to material parameters) satisfy advection equations of